supabase/gotrue-dart/README.md

 ## License

-This repo is liscenced under MIT.
+This repo is licensed under MIT.

 ## Credits